jacastro023/Project-1-Browser-based-Game/README.md

     that have been previously declared in the css file.

 ## Getting Started
+    I recoment lowering the sound if wearing headphones.
     You play the game just like any other minesweeper game, click on a square and hope it is a safe square:
 ##### Live Page: